Rev. Joan Montagnes

 Widow and Widowers Circle

-The Widow and Widowers Circle meets the first Sunday of the month at noon, after church in the Marge Gardner Meeting Room.
+Our Widow and Widowers Circle meets the first Sunday of every month at noon in the Gardner Room.

-For More Info contact Bonnie Collins at Collinsb@buffalo.edu or by phone or text at 716 867 9628.
+For more information contact Bonnie Collins via email at firstname.lastname@example.org or by phone and/or text at 716 867 9628.

 Michael Lays Down the Law!!